The ERA of FOLE: Foundation: Introduction

-The {\ttfamily FOLE} superstructure, which is concern with the formalism and semantics of first-order logic, and the {\ttfamily FOLE} interpretation, which is concerned with database interpretation, are presented in the two papers that follow this one.
+This paper, which is concerned with the {\ttfamily FOLE} foundation, is illustrated in Fig.~\ref{fig:cxt:struc} of \S\,\ref{sub:sub:sec:data:model:struc} and is centered on the mathematical context of structures. \footnote{Following the original discussion of {\ttfamily FOLE} (Kent~\cite{kent:iccs2013}), we use ``mathematical context'' for the mathematical term ``category'', ``passage'' for the term ``functor'', and ``bridge'' for the term ``natural transformation''.} {\ttfamily FOLE} structures sit at the bottom of the classification form of the {\ttfamily FOLE} architecture.
+The {\ttfamily FOLE} Superstructure (Kent~\cite{kent:fole:era:supstruc}), which is concern with the formalism and semantics of first-order logic, and the {\ttfamily FOLE} interpretation, which is concerned with database interpretation, are presented in the two papers that follow this one.
 Two further papers are pending on the integration of federated systems of knowledge: one discusses integration over a fixed type domain and the other discusses integration over a fixed universe.

 \comment{ { {\begin{description} \item[To Do:] \mbox{} \begin{itemize} \item Change the list map notation from $\mathrmbf{List}(Y_{2})\xleftarrow[{\scriptscriptstyle\sum}_{g}]{\mathrmbf{List}(g)}\mathrmbf{List}(Y_{1})$ to $\mathrmbf{List}(Y_{2})\xleftarrow[{\scriptstyle\exists}_{g}]{\mathrmbf{List}(g)}\mathrmbf{List}(Y_{1})$, since this is in the semantic aspect not the formal aspect. \item Define the relation passage $\mathrmbf{Rel}(\mathcal{A}_{2})\xleftarrow{\mathrmbfit{rel}_{{\langle{f,g}\rangle}}}\mathrmbf{Rel}(\mathcal{A}_{2})$ for a typed domain morphism $\mathcal{A}_{2}\xrightleftharpoons{{\langle{f,g}\rangle}}\mathcal{A}_{1}$. \end{itemize} \end{description}}} }